Is Your Baby Gifted? Here's What To Look For - Baby Chick

 Is Your Baby Gifted?

-Several researchers have studied gifted babies and toddlers and found some predictive characteristics of gifted children.2 NOTE: Just because a child demonstrates common gifted features does not mean they will be identified as gifted.
-On the other hand, children can be identified as gifted even if they do not have all characteristics.
-The following are common signs of gifted babies and toddlers:
+Several researchers have studied gifted babies and toddlers and found some predictive characteristics of gifted children.2 It’s important to note that just because a child demonstrates common gifted features doesn’t mean they will be identified as gifted.
+On the other hand, children can be identified as gifted even if they don’t have all characteristics.

 • A heightened level of alertness